typhasze/traige-gui/README.md

 ---

-## 📘thon3 src/main.py
+## 📘 Usage Guide

-# or📂 Opening MCAP Files
+### 📂 Opening MCAP Files

 #### Method 1: File Explorer

-## Usage Guide

-### Opening MCAP Files
+1. Navigate to your data directory using the File Explorer tab
+2. Files are displayed with icons: 🎥 (MCAP), 📁 (folders), 📄 (text files)
+3. Select one or more MCAP files (Ctrl+Click for multiple)
+4. Click "Rosbag Playback" or press Ctrl+B

 #### Method 2: Link Analysis
-1. Navigate to your data directory using the File Explorer tab
-2. Select one or more MCAP files
-3. Click "Rosbag Playback" (Bazel Bag GUI)

-**Method 2: Link Analysis**
-1. Copy a file link or URL containing MCAP path information
+1. Copy a file link, URL, or command containing MCAP path information:
+   - Foxglove URLs (with `ds.url` parameter)
+   - Direct file paths (~/data/... or /home/.../data/...)
+   - mpv commands (e.g., `mpv --start=3649 https://...`)
+   - Bazel commands (e.g., `bazel run //tools/bag:gui ~/data/file.mcap`)
 2. Paste into the "Analyze Link" field in File Explorer
 3. Click "Analyze" to navigate to the file location
 4. File will be automatically highlighted in yellow